Immunizations and Other Health Information

 • Tuberculosis Screening: When providing documentation for clinical away rotations, please note that if skin test or IGRA results expire during proposed elective rotation dates, they must be updated with the receiving institution.
 TB screening is typically required within three months prior to the rotation.
 Please review the Tuberculosis Screening policy for more information.

-UVM SHS recommends that students keep a copy of their completed AAMC Standardized Immunization Form and associated paperwork for their personal records.
+UVM recommends that students keep a copy of their completed AAMC Standardized Immunization Form and associated paperwork for their personal records.
+Your enrollment in Castle Branch is a lifelong membership and provides a repository for an unlimited number of documents, accessible whenever needed.
 These may be needed for Doctoring in Vermont placements and/or for away rotations.
 Note: If a student is planning international travel for credit, they must be seen in a travel clinic to discuss their travel plans and associated health risks.

 Applicability of the Policy